-The rectified current is not, strictly speaking, continuous, but is a pulsating, unidirectional current, and gives excellent results when used for driving continuouscurrent motors and for charging accumulators, but is not altogether satisfactory for use with induction coils.
-This is probably due to the fact that the rectified current is pulsating-that is to say, steady pressure, as in the case of a true continuous current, is not maintained.
+Rectified current is not, strictly speaking, continuous,

+but is a pulsating unidirectional current, and gives excellent results when used for driving continuous-current motors and for charging accumulators, but is not altogether satisfactory for use with induction coils.
+This is probably due to the fact that the rectified current is pulsating-that is to say, steady pressure, as in the case of true continuous current, is not maintained.